khamed-dev/ASD_project/ReadMe.txt

 the Ccard extends from the framework (white box),
-and the Gui of the Ccard extends from the framework's Gui, so we can customize the Ccard's Gui, we also implement the ICustomerAndAccountFactory, providing the way to create a customer and the type of the account for the Ccard than we inject it in the framework,
+and the Gui of the Ccard extends from the framework's Gui, so we can customize the Ccard's Gui, we also implement the IFactory, providing the way to create a customer and the type of the account for the Ccard than we inject it in the framework,